Crefeda/SyNERGY/README.md

 # SyNERGY: An energy measurement and prediction framework for convolutional neural  networks (or ConvNets) on ARM mobile platforms

 This framework can be used to provide per-layer energy and performance measurements in a pre-trained Caffe/Caffe2 ConvNet model.
+Please cite:

+@inproceedings{synergy,
+  title={SyNERGY: An energy measurement and prediction framework for Convolutional Neural Networks on Jetson TX1}, author={Rodrigues, Crefeda and Riley, Graham and La Lujan, Mikel}, booktitle={Proceedings of the 2018 International Conference on Parallel and Distributed Processing Techniques and Applications}, year={2018}, organization={CSREA Press}
+}

 Tested platforms:
 - Jetson TX1: Ubuntu 16.04, Linux kernel: 4.4.38+